-Securities Available for Sale
+Securities Available for Sale and Held to Maturity

 The fair value of investment and mortgage-backed securities is equal to the available quoted market price.
 If no quoted market price is available, fair value is estimated using the quoted market price for similar securities.